DinisCruz/Book__Empowering_You_To_Defend_Against_Cancer/manuscript/chapter13.md

 {class: success}
 B> **Living with cancer often brings uncertainty.**
 B>
-B> Many people find that the ReachVitality program helps to cultivate feelings of safety and confidence – which can be deeply empowering.
+B> Many people find that the ReachVitality program helps to cultivate feelings safety and confidence – which can be deeply empowering.